Frequently Asked Questions

 How do I order my cap and gown?

-What if I or my guests need disability accommodation at the ceremony?
 Anyone needing accommodations due to a disability or medical condition should email disability@cooper.edu with those details.

 Is the commencement ceremony webcast?

-Yes, the ceremony will be streamed on Cooper Union's youtube channel.
+Yes, the ceremony will be streamed on Cooper Union's YouTube channel.

 You can find campus addresses and travel information here.
+See information about registering guests to attend the Commencement ceremony in the Great Hall.

 You can find a list of nearby accommodations here.
 Please note that graduation season is a very busy time for visitors to New York City.
 You are advised to reserve rooms as far in advance as possible.